gcc-mirror/gcc/gcc/config/rs6000/predicates.md

        (match_test "offsettable_nonstrict_memref_p (op)")))

 ;; Return 1 if the operand is suitable for load/store quad memory.
+;; This predicate only checks for non-atomic loads/stores.
 (define_predicate "quad_memory_operand"
   (match_code "mem")
 {